karma4u101/FoBo-Demo/README.md

 Sbteclipse provides SBT command to create Eclipse project files

 1) Usage

+To create a eclipse project containing one of the sbt sub projects:

 	project$ ./sbt
+        > project [sub project name as shown in list from the 'projects' command]
 	> eclipse

+or if you wish to create a "one in all" eclispe project:

+ 	project$ ./sbt
+	> eclipse

 2) In eclipse do:

 	File ==> Import...
-	Select General ==> Existing Project into Workspace Use "Brows" to look up the project root ....
+	Select General ==> Existing Project into Workspace Use "Browse" to look up the project root ....

 ### IDEA